watson-intu/self-sdk/docs/workshops-devcon/3/lab-docs/workshop_3.md

         }
     }
   ```
-      This code accepts the piece of text that the emotion agent is listening for.
-Then, it finds the Tone Analyzer service and sends the text.
+      This code implements the logic for what to do when a Text object is placed on the blackboard.
+First, we cast the ThingEvent object to a Text object.
+All Blackboard objects inherit from the IThing interface.
+If we are successful in casting to a Text object, we will invoke the Tone Analysis service, which can be read from the SelfInstance class.
+If the service is not null (i.e., it has been declared in the body.json file), then we will send a REST request to Tone Analysis and provide the callback to be the OnTone function.
   2. For OnTone(), copy the following code and paste it into the function body:
   ```
       if (a_Callback != NULL)